aws-samples/aws-modernization-with-pagerduty/content/070_runbookautomation/page-6-summary.md

 In this section, we learned:

-- What PagerDuty Runbook Automation is
+- The basics of PagerDuty Runbook Automation (RBA).
-- How to setup PagerDuty Runbook Automation (RBA) to access and manage AWS resources
+- The framework for the Automated Diagnostics use-case for Runbook Automation.

 ### What did we build?

-- We created a Pagerduty RBA project and added AWS credentials to a keystore
+- We integrated Runbook Automation with AWS and PagerDuty.
-- We created a Pagerduty RBA job which retrieves NGINX logs via AWS CloudWatch
+- We created retrieved Nginx logs from CloudWatch.
-- [Upcoming] We added EC2 Nodes to our PagerDuty RBA project which used Systems Manager (SSM) for connectivity and job execution
+- We added the Nginx logs to the PagerDuty incident timeline to demonstrate the concept of Automated Diagnostics.